Narita Line: Airport branch line

+All stations are in Narita, Chiba.

 Services

 Main line and Airport branch line

 Narita Express trains travel on the Narita Line but stop only at Narita Airport Terminal 2·3 and Narita Airport Terminal 1 stations, except during morning and evening rush hours when some trains stop at Narita Station.

 Rapid commuter trains run between Tokyo and Narita Airport Terminal 1, stopping at all stations between Tsuga and Narita Airport Terminal 1.

 Abiko branch line

 All services on the Abiko branch line are local trains stopping at all stations.
 Some trains travel through onto the Jōban Line (Rapid) to Ueno and Shinagawa.